boompig/dominion/README.md

 The simulation can be run headless from the command line.
 Run

 ```
-node -r esm index.js
+node index.js
 ```

 The `--help` flag will give you available options.
-We use `-r esm` due to the use of ES6 imports.

 To run the visualization, start up a web server from this directory, for example run `http-server`.
+See building instructions on building the bundle first.

 ## Uses